 "I have to admit that I had issues figuring out what I wanted to do in the game.
 Over time I would log in just to collect flowers and kill a few zombies."

 I have to admit that I had issues figuring out what I wanted to do in the game.
 Over time I would log in just to collect flowers and kill a few zombies.
 It's a blast to explore in Fleck

 , but I'm not sure that the real-life map as a background is the best choice.
 It just sort of sits there and remains blank in most places.
 I've praised Life is Magic

 as an example of how to make an in-game, real-world-based map because it takes that blank map and covers it with a cartoony coating.
 Fleck

 is a game that suffers from the classic location-based problem: It works well only where many players congregate.
 Where there are fewer players, there's less to do.

 The in-game cash-shop can be accessed with real-world cash or in-game coins, but prices are mostly too high.
 If a developer is going to make a game that obviously attracts younger players, it needs to to consider just how much money younger players have and are willing to spend.
 I'm only guessing, but the heavy prices, empty areas of the map, and housing maintenance might have been too much for younger players.

-Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
+soon-to-be passing but can understand how Self Aware Games needs to move on.
+I'll be keeping an eye out for the studio's next project!Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
 Join him as he investigates the best, worst, and most daring games to hit the smallest devices!
 Email him suggestions, or follow him on Twitter and Facebook.